 Why you need data validation

 The spreadsheet you’re working with must not contain incorrect data.
-This is dead weight that on the efficiency of analytics.
+This is dead weight on the efficiency of analytics.
 And that’s why you need to validate data.
 This process is essential to ensure your data is accurate and correct.
 When it comes to validating values in Google Sheets, there is a great function called Data Validation.
 It lets you set specific rules to assign values in a spreadsheet.
 Now, we’ll discover how it works in practice.

 How to validate data in Google Sheets

 We need a hands-on example to delve into this.
 Let’s take the payments database we often use in other GSheets videos.
 You can also get a personal copy of the Google Sheets practice file with Data Validation task to exercise with.
+Alternatively, you can import this data set using the following formula:

 Here we have several data criteria: